 This post may contain affiliate links.

-When I found out I was pregnant with baby #2, I knew that we were going to have to find ways to make sure that our daughter, Peyton, felt included with a new sibling.
+When I found out I was pregnant with my second child, I knew that we were going to have to find ways to make sure that my first child felt included with a new sibling.

 Another task we gave her was to bring in Gage’s bottle and get him a bib and burp cloth.
 Either my husband or I would make up the bottle and then Peyton was in charge of bringing it to us and getting a bib and burp cloth for us.
 She loved it!

 I’d also let her help me with little chores around the house – she’d fill my k-cup coffee rack, help put away silverware and plastic cups from the dishwasher, help me set the table for dinner and even help me change the laundry.

 She loves being my little helper and even has a little apron that she likes to wear when she’s doing her chores.
 It would make her feel important and like such a big kid.

 Include Them When Playing with the New Baby:

 It is a good idea to include your child while you are playing or interacting with the new baby.